On March 18, 2003, Manchester United fielded their youngest ever team in the Champions League for a dead rubber against Deportivo La Coruna.

 After not reaching the levels hoped for him at Old Trafford, the striker went on to score 96 goals in 196 appearances for Atletico Madrid, and earned the Golden Ball as he was crowned the best player at the 2010 World Cup.

-Richardson, meanwhile, is currently without a club and was most recently seen of when he turned up for a trial during Tony Adams’ failed British revolution at Granada.
+Richardson, meanwhile, is presumably retired having most recently been seen when he turned up for a trial during Tony Adams’ failed British revolution at Granada in 2017.

 After a short-lived stint as interim manager at United, Giggs took over as head coach of Wales in January 2018.

-Webber, meanwhile, last turned out on the football pitch for Giggs’ Salford City, and towards the end of 2017 was spotted training with amateur club Egerton.
+Webber, meanwhile, last turned out on the football pitch for Giggs’ Salford City, and announced his retirement in July 2016.